-The Department has made significant improvements as it currently uses multi-factor authentication but will also continue improvements as the Department evolves its multi-factor authentication process.
-It also has associated policies and procedures.
+The Department has made significant improvements as it currently uses multi-factor authentication for critical applications and will also continue improvements as needed to comply with associated policies and procedures.

 Managing system configurations and changes

 9. Establish and follow a documented patch management process.